davidgasquez/tip/README.md

 # Technical Interviews Preparation
-Here you can find some code to prepare traditional technical interviews.
+Here you can find some C++ code I wrote to prepare traditional technical interviews.
 The code try to covers generic algorithms, concepts and data structures.

 ## Contribute
 The code follows the [Google C++ Style Guide](https://google-styleguide.googlecode.com/svn/trunk/cppguide.html).
 Of course, feel free to contribute if you see something wrong or bad optimised.